MeRupamGanguly/Golang-Deltas/README.md

 `$addToSet`: Adds elements to an array only if they do not already exist.
 `$pull`: Removes all instances of a value from an array.
 `$rename`: Renames a field.
+`$project`: Reshapes documents by including, excluding, or transforming fields.
+`$elemMatch`: Matches documents that contain an array field with at least one element that matches all the specified query criteria.
+`$all`: Matches arrays that contain all elements specified in the query.
+`$size`: Matches arrays with a specific number of elements.
+`$sort`: Orders documents.
+`$limit`: Limits the number of documents.
+`$skip`: Skips a specified number of documents.
+`$match`: Filters documents.

-`$unwind`: Deconstructs an array field from the input documents to output a document for each element.
-Imagine you have a collection where each document contains an array field.
+`$unwind`: Imagine you have a collection where each document contains an array field.
 When you apply $unwind to an array field in a document, MongoDB will create separate documents where Each new document will have the same values for all other fields except the one array field, for each element of the array.

 ```json
 {